rust-stuco/homeworks/week5/summarylab_ref/README.md

 We may give partial credit to honest attempts at the end of the semester, even if you don't pass any test cases.

-Also, remember that there are plenty of points to be earned, and if you show up to every lecture, that is already `50%` of your grade (and you need `60%` to pass)!

 That being said, if you have the time, we still encourage you to try and pass all of the test cases for practice!